 A Professional Asset

 However, Lambert himself would later be compared to a Viking, because of the portrait of him painted by Merv Corning.
-Showing his toothless snarl from inside his Steelers helmet, and wearing his disheveled grey overcoat against the chill Pittsburgh winter, it’s easy to see how his intensity would intimidate foes and inspire teammates.
+Showing his toothless snarl from inside his Steelers helmet and wearing his disheveled grey overcoat against the chill Pittsburgh winter, it’s easy to see how his intensity would intimidate foes and inspire teammates.

 Along with excited foot pumping before the snap, the missing teeth helped Lambert create the image of an intense fighter for his team.
 He fostered this image when threw Cowboys’ free safety Cliff Harris to the turf in Super Bowl X for a belittling comment to Steelers kicker Roy Gerela.
-After the game, his coach described the incident, which almost got Lambert thrown out, “Jack Lambert is a defender of what is right.”
+After the game, his coach described the incident, which almost got Lambert thrown out: “Jack Lambert is a defender of what is right.”

-Lambert also fostered this image with his intermittent conflict with quarterback from the local rival Browns.
+Lambert also fostered this image with his intermittent conflict with the quarterback from the local rival Browns.
 When asked about the hits judged to be late by the referee, Lambert said, “Quarterbacks should wear dresses,” because the NFL was doing too much to protect them.

 Former Pittsburgh scouting director Art Rooney, Jr. said of the image, “It’s like the old Greek drama, where they’d wear masks.”
-Lambert put on the tough guy image for the game when he took out his removable denture for playing.
+Lambert put on the tough guy image for the game when he took out his removable dentures for playing.
 He accepted monikers like “Count Dracula in cleats” and “the pro from Pittsburgh, Transylvania,” because it was part of his image.